ppy/osu-wiki/news/2025/2025-11-20-global-taiko-showdown-ending.md

     </video>
 </div>

-In a neck-and-neck battle for the final podium spot, the eighth map of the match chosen by ::{ flag=GB }:: [overdahedge2015](https://osu.ppy.sh/users/9864847), [WE NEVER STOP THE BASS DROP (ft.
-Hanakuma Chifuyu)](https://osu.ppy.sh/beatmapsets/2410640#taiko/5234373), featured as a FM2 pick, saw a traditional Hard Rock versus Hidden battle against ::{ flag=US }:: [mBiscuit](https://osu.ppy.sh/users/17061174).
+In a neck-and-neck battle for the final podium spot, the eighth map of the match chosen by ::{ flag=GB }:: ::overdahedge2015::{ user-id=9864847 }, [WE NEVER STOP THE BASS DROP (ft.
+Hanakuma Chifuyu)](https://osu.ppy.sh/beatmapsets/2410640#taiko/5234373), featured as a FM2 pick, saw a traditional Hard Rock versus Hidden battle against ::{ flag=US }:: ::mBiscuit::{ user-id=17061174 }.
 With a slight accuracy advantage, it looked like the American player would take the break point, but a singular skipped finisher was just enough to be his undoing despite both players setting full combo scores on their respective mods, allowing the Northern Irish player to claim his fifth point of the match after dealing with the gruelling 250 BPM section on Hard Rock at the end of the map.
 The score difference?
 Only **69**.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>